persistenceOne/networks/crust-1/README.md

-Crust-1 : Setup of the CommitBlockchain
+Crust-1 : Setup of the Persistence Blockchain
 ===